 9. Should I Wait Until the Pandemic Is Over Before Starting the Surrogacy Process?

 In March 2020, the American Society for Reproductive Medicine (ASRM) published clinical recommendations for the pandemic.
 They suggested, at that time, that clinics suspend the initiation of new treatment cycles, including IVF.
 The ASRM has also revisited those recommendations and aim to resume patient care as usual.
-The ASRM has changed their suggestions and IVF and surrogacy cycles have resumed.
+The ASRM has changed their suggestions and IVF and surrogacy cycles have resumed starting in May 2020.
 Parents are not putting their dreams of building a family on hold until the pandemic is over.
 If you feel comfortable helping parents to fulfill their dream, then you can start the process now to help these prospective parents who want nothing more than to start their family.

 10. What Is the Risk of COVID-19 in Pregnancy and for Newborns?